SciDB—the array database management system

 Need to support concurrent users, reads, and writes?
 That’s what database management systems were built to do.
 Try that with files and you are looking for trouble—forked files, corrupted data, inconsistent results.
 Databases solve these problems with ACID technology—so you can curate once and analyze many.
 ACID guarantees that transactions are all or nothing (Atomicity), all users see the same valid data (Consistency), transactions don’t interfere with each other (Isolation), and data will never be lost (Durability).
-ACID guarantees make for repeatable results.
+ACID guarantees make for repeatable results across multiple users and facilitates collaboration on shared data.
 SciDB combines full ACID guarantees with versioned, no overwrite array storage.
 When using versioned arrays, write transactions in SciDB create new versions of the array rather than modifying pre-existing versions.

 Distributed MPP Architecture